Butterfly Wings: Using Nature to Learn About Flight

 - Turn on the fan.
-If your fan has multiple speeds, start at the lowest speed (see the Make It Your Own tab for ideas about testing different speeds).
+If your fan has multiple speeds, start at the lowest speed (see the Variations section for ideas about testing different speeds).

 - Observe the value on the digital scale's display.
 Remember that the value should be negative since the butterfly is being lifted up, off the scale (instead of pressing down on it).
 If your scale does not display negative values, see step 7.b.

 - Because you are using a very rough homemade wind tunnel, the scale's measurement may bounce around a bit.
 Try your best to record an average value in the data table in your lab notebook.
 For example, if the reading oscillates between 8.0 g and 10.0 g, you would write down 9.0 g (you can ignore the minus sign).